nadunchanna98/E-week-app/README.md

 ◉ Total marks of each team directly and Visually using graph view .

-◉ Results of Finished events ( Winners & etc.. )
+◉ Results of Finished events ( Winners & more)

-◉ Details about upcoming Events ( date , Location & etc .. )
+◉ Details about upcoming Events ( date , Location & more)

 ◉ Last updated Time and Date